ImPr0grammer/impr0grammer.github.com/_posts/2018-06-18-nametuples.markdown

 days, cost, info = calc()
 {% endhighlight %}

-Tuples are very convenient, epecially in scripts and small prototypes.
+Tuples are very convenient, epecially in scripts and prototypes.
-But even here it's hard to understand what's going on in the code.
-And it's much harder to read large code with tuples.
+But it's hard to read large code with tuples.

 What should we use instead, Classes?
 <!--more-->

 There is an elegant solution in Python - <b>namedtuple</b> <a href="https://docs.python.org/3/library/collections.html#collections.namedtuple"> see python 3 docs</a>.
-Namedtuple - is tuple with specified name.
-Every field name is also specified.
+Namedtuple - is a tuple with specified name.
+Every tuple field also has name.
-So it's similar to original tuples but it makes code much more clear.
+So it's similar to original tuples but also it's similar to classes.
+And it makes code much more clear.

 Let's rewrite orinial code to see how it works.
 {% highlight python %}